 Wait, fiber helps with constipation and diarrhea?
 We know what you’re thinking: those two are exactly the opposite of each other!
 Yet, fiber helps with both.
 Let’s talk about what diarrhea actually means.

-When you have loose, watery poops, and frequent going number two, you are most likely experiencing diarrhea.
+If you have loose, watery poops, and can't stop going to the bathroom, you are most likely experiencing diarrhea.
 Diarrhea is usually short-lived and a common problem that can sometimes be accompanied by other symptoms like abdominal pain, nausea, or weight loss.
-One experiences diarrhea because undigested food moves too fast in the body before our intestines can absorb some of the water hence loose watery stools that make their way out of the body.

 When diarrhea lasts from days to weeks, it could be an indicator of an underlying medical illness especially when accompanied by fever, bloody stools, and frequent vomiting.
 Talk to your doctor!